-Starting this year, Trinity Forest will host the PGA Tour’s AT&T Byron Nelson, and is sure to garner attention and rattle some players.
-Think of holding the Open Championship in the U.S., in the middle of Texas, in May.
-Just as the great Scottish courses like St. Andrews, Troon, and Dornoch frustrate players with odd kicks, funky bounces, and tough greens, so will Trinity Forest.
-It will force players to be creative and think differently—something that may meet a frosty reception among the pampered pros.
+Starting in 2018, Trinity Forest started hosting the PGA Tour’s AT&T Byron Nelson, and quickly garnered attention and rattled some players.
+Had the conditions been dryer in 2018 it would have played like the great Scottish courses and frustrated players even more with odd kicks, funky bounces, and tough greens.
+In years ahead it will force players to be creative and think differently—something that may meet a frosty reception among the pampered pros.

 While Trinity Forest is sure to frustrate many of the players, spectators, and viewers at home will love it.

 The architects are justifiably proud of their work, and having seen and played the course, I agree that they should be.
 So would they do it again?
 Is another landfill site in the offing?
 Says Coore, “I speak for Ben and me when I say this was our first, and it will be our last.”